-Analysing your strategy
+Analyzing your strategy

-Once the ads have been created, you may want to analyse your strategy once again.
+Once the ads have been created, you may want to analyze your strategy once again.
 The focus of your analysis this time is identifying what keywords and targeting features will help power your campaign goals.
 You will have to check some important metrics like

-Clickthrough rate: helps check relevance of your ads content vis-a-vis keyword or audience targeting
+Clickthrough rate: helps check relevance of your ads content vis à vis keyword or audience targeting

 Cost per click: amount you are willing to pay to get the attention of your audience

 Cost per acquisition: indication of how competitive your keyword is